 Keep all communication in writing, never show the narcissist any emotion.
 Also, make sure your reactions are kind even if you don’t feel like being kind, you are doing it for your children’s future, I know this is extremely hard to start out, it gets easier.

 The narcissist will try swapping days, dropping early, dropping late anything they can to get a reaction out of you.
-Do not react to them, narcissist mums will go all out to remove you from the children’s lives if they haven’t abandoned the children with you, narcissist dads will also try to gain custody, this is why it’s vital you keep a diary.
+Do not react to them, and narcissistic mums will go all out to remove you from the children’s lives if they haven’t abandoned the children with you, narcissistic dads will also try to gain custody, this is why it’s vital you keep a diary.

 Let the kids join as many activities as you can afford, helps with making friendships, learning their own lives, let off steam, build character in what the children enjoy doing.

 Teenagers are tricky at the best of times, do not give in if they are being unreasonable, but do not argue, let them know you are always there to support no matter what, and they are entitled to have their own mind.

-Keep an extremely close eye on the children’s mental health, If it gets to the point you can not counteract, you will have to go no contact, most will take you to court, why it’s vital you have all communication via email or messages and printed off.
+Keep an extremely close eye on the children’s mental health, and If it gets to the point you can not counteract, you will have to go no contact, most will take you to court, why it’s vital you have all communication via email or messages and printed off.

 Let the police know everything the narcissist does, restraining orders if needed.

-If the children come home after seeing the narcissist all over, let them let it out, so it doesn’t stay within them, give them a time frame, then get an activity done, dancing, watching a movie, reading a book, anything to get their minds back on track.
+If the children come home after seeing the narcissist all over, let them, let it out, so it doesn’t stay within them, give them a time frame, then get an activity done, dancing, watching a movie, reading a book, anything to get their minds back on track.